Machaire Rabhartaigh

 Machaire Rabhartaigh (known in English as Magheroarty), meaning "plain of the spring tide/plain of Roarty", is a Gaeltacht village and townland on the north-west coast of County Donegal in Ulster, the northern province in Ireland.
 It is in the parish of Cloughaneely and its main access road is the R257.

-It has been home to a Gael Linn Irish language Summer school since 1981 which runs courses for teenagers aged 12–18 every summer, and has an intake of about 200 students per course.
+It has been home to a Gael Linn Irish language Summer school, Coláiste Mhachaire Rabhartaigh, since 1981 which runs courses for teenagers from Northern Ireland every summer.

 The village has a port used by fishing vessels.
 It also the main ferry port for Tory Island.

 It attracts tourists during the summer and watersports enthusiasts visit the area to windsurf/surf/kitesurf and to go kayaking in the bay.
-A natural reef exists to the left of the pier which provides excellent surf throughout the year.
-Amenities include Coll's Bar & Pub grub, a café (Salt & Sand) and Scoil Naomh Dubhthach Machaire Rabhartaigh, an Irish-speaking primary school.
+A natural reef exists to the left of the pier which provides conditions suitable for surfing throughout the year.
+Amenities include a pub, café and Scoil Naomh Dubhthach Machaire Rabhartaigh, an Irish-medium primary school.